Digital Designs: The Best Wavetable Synthesizers

 With the exception of large workstations like the Korg Kronos, Yamaha Montage, and Roland Fantom, which continue to be popular, especially among live performers, hardly anyone seemed to care about digital hardware synths, which seemed tainted by distant memories of the gray nineties.

-Besides FM and lo-fi sampling, that’s especially true for wavetables, which helped to shape the sound of 80s new wave and 90s techno with instruments like the PPG Wave and Waldorf Microwave.
+Besides FM and lo-fi sampling, that led to a resurgence of wavetable synthesizers, which had helped to shape the sound of 80s new wave and 90s techno with instruments like the PPG Wave and Waldorf Microwave.

 And that’s great, because those techniques deliver sounds that are difficult or impossible to achieve using analog synthesis – which was the reason for their development in the first place.